Loggetta del Sansovino: Reconstruction

 In 1902, the loggetta was largely destroyed when the bell tower collapsed.
 The surviving elements were catalogued and integrated with substitute pieces.
 The whole was then reassembled in the courtyard of the Doge's Palace before being moved to the base of the new bell tower.
 Construction was completed in 1912.

 The current Loggetta is built with roughly fifty percent of the original architectonic and decorative material.
 The three surviving columns are located on either side of the doorway and in the second-to-the-last position on the right.
 Although badly damaged, the reliefs in the attic are original with the exception of the putto on the extreme right.
 The spandrel figures are also original as are most of the reliefs above and below the niches.

 At the time of the reconstruction, the sides that had originally been left in exposed brick were redesigned.
-The architectural elements of the façade were continued along the sides, and the same types of stone and marble used for the revetments of the main façade were applied to the sides in order to render the entire structure homogenous.
+The architectural elements of the façade were continued along the sides, and the same types of stone and marble used for the revetments of the main façade were applied to the sides in order to render the entire structure homogeneous.